Pentax 645Z versus Leica SL

 - More legacy lens friendly: Can use many non-native lenses via adapters.

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale value.

 - More affordable: Was released into a lower priced segment (12 percent cheaper at launch).

 - More modern: Was introduced somewhat (1 year and 6 months) more recently.

-If the count of relative strengths (bullet points above) is taken as a measure, the SL is the clear winner of the contest (11 : 6 points).
-However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.
+If the count of relative strengths (bullet points above) is taken as a measure, the SL emerges as the winner of the match-up (11 : 9 points).
+However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 645Z and the SL in practical situations.
+In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the 645Z or the SL handle or perform in practice.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
 This is where reviews by experts come in.
-The adjacent table relays the overall verdicts of several of the most popular camera review sites.
+The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
 You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.